celiagg/celiagg/docs/source/example.rst

 State setup
 -----------

 Next, some state objects are created.
-Most important is the ``GraphicsState`` object.
+Most important is the :class:`celiagg.GraphicsState` object.
 Pay attention to the ``drawing_mode=agg.DrawingMode.DrawStroke`` keyword argument.
 This means that all drawing calls using this ``state`` will only draw the outline of the shapes being drawn.

 The remaining state objects are ``transform`` which sets the affine transformation of the drawing and ``red_paint``/``orange_paint`` which determine